abhinav4848/Obsidian-Medicine/amoebic liver abscess.md

 ---
 Typical symptoms are malaise, anorexia and weight loss.

-The associated [[hepatobiliary diseases|RUQ pain]] tends to be mild and jaundice is uncommon.
+The associated [[abdominal pain|RUQ pain]] tends to be mild and jaundice is uncommon.